awsdocs/aws-cdk-guide/doc_source/aws_construct_lib.md

 ## Events<a name="aws_construct_lib_events"></a>

-Many AWS constructs include `on*` methods, which you can to react to events emitted by the construct\.
-For example, the CodeCommit [Repository](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-codecommit/repository.html) construct implements the [onCommit](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-codecommit/irepository.html#aws_codecommit_IRepository_onCommit) method\.
+Many AWS constructs include `on*` methods, which you can use to react to events emitted by the construct\.
+For example, the AWS CodeCommit [Repository](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-codecommit/repository.html) construct implements the [onCommit](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-codecommit/irepository.html#aws_codecommit_IRepository_onCommit) method\.

 You can use AWS constructs as targets for various event provider interfaces, such as [IEventRuleTarget](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-events/ieventruletarget.html) \(for the CloudWatch event rule target\), [IAlarmAction](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-cloudwatch/ialarmaction.html) \(for Amazon CloudWatch alarm actions\), and so on\.

 For more information, see [CloudWatch](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-cloudwatch-readme.html) and [Events](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-events-readme.html)\.

 ## Referencing Resources<a name="aws_construct_lib_referencing"></a>

 This section contains information about how to reference other resources, either from within the same app, or across apps\.
-The only caveat is that the resource must be in the same account and region\.
+The resource you're referencing must be in the same account and AWS Region as the app\.

-Many CDK classes have required properties that are CDK resource objects \(resources\)\.
+Many AWS CDK classes have required properties that are CDK resource objects \(resources\)\.
 To satisfy these requirements, you can refer to a resource in one of two ways:
 + By passing the resource directly\.
 + By passing the resource's unique identifier\.
 This is typically an ARN, but it could also be an ID or a name\.

-For example, an Amazon ECS service requires a reference to the cluster on which it runs; a CloudFront distribution requires a reference to the bucket containing source code\.
+For example, an Amazon ECS service requires a reference to the cluster on which it runs; an Amazon CloudFront distribution requires a reference to the bucket containing source code\.

 In the AWS CDK, all AWS Construct Library resources that expect another resource take a property that is of the interface type of that resource\.
-For example, the Amazon ECS service takes a property of type `cluster: ICluster;` the CloudFront distribution takes a property of type `sourceBucket: IBucket`\.
+For example, the Amazon ECS service takes a property of type `cluster: ICluster;`\.
+The CloudFront distribution takes a property of type `sourceBucket: IBucket`\.

-Since every resource implements its corresponding interface, you can directly pass any resources you're defining in the same AWS CDK application, as shown in the following example, which creates a new Amazon ECS cluster\.
+Because every resource implements its corresponding interface, you can directly pass any resources you're defining in the same AWS CDK application, as shown in the following example\.
+This example creates a new Amazon ECS cluster\.

 ```
 const cluster = new ecs.Cluster(this, 'Cluster', { /* ... */ });